alex-reveles/alex-reveles/README.md

 - 👋 Hi, I’m @aajj333
-- 👀 I’m interested in Java, R, Python and AWS/GCP and more.
+- 👀 I’m interested in C++, R, Python and AWS/GCP and more.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++

 <!---
 aajj333/aajj333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.